 Insulation works by trapping the energized air in your home inside of billions of tiny air pockets.
 With a thick wall of insulation covering your crawl space ceiling and attic floors or walls, your home is covered in a thick blanket that prevents warm air from escaping.
 Some air may still come and go, but the energy stays inside.

-Everett Insulation and Air Sealing
+Western Washington Insulation and Air Sealing

 Power outages can come at the most unexpected times.
 But whether you’re in the middle of making dinner, watching tv, getting ready in the morning, or at home sick, you can trust that your home’s new insulation will ensure that it stays energy efficient until the power comes back.